-British families and couples considering making an overseas money transfer and moving to Italy have been advised to take their time over such a process.
+British families and couples considering making an overseas money transfer.
+And moving to Italy advised taking their time over such a process.

-Kimberley Millhouse, senior move manager at Crown Relocations, has spoken on the subject of investing in property in the country and setting up home there.
+Kimberley Millhouse, the senior move manager at Crown Relocations.
+Has spoken on the subject of investing in property in the country and setting up home there.

-Taking the time to think a move through before it is confirmed will ensure people have the opportunity to consider their options when it comes to making overseas money transfers, which can be integral to the process of moving abroad.
+Taking the time to think a move through before it confirmed will ensure people have the opportunity to consider their options.
+When it comes to making overseas money transfers, which can be integral to the process of moving abroad.

-A recent poll by HSBC found that the country was named by existing expats with youngsters as the most desirable location in which to bring up a son or daughter, ahead of the Netherlands and Austria.
+A recent poll by HSBC found that the country named by existing expats with youngsters.
+As the most desirable location in which to bring up a son or daughter, ahead of the Netherlands and Austria.